Derek Holmes (ice hockey): Player and coach

-Holmes returned to Europe between 1963 and 1966, playing for EC Kitzbühel in Austria, HC La Chaux-de-Fonds, EV Zug, and HC Ambrì-Piotta in Switzerland; was the most valuable player during the 1965 Spengler Cup tournament, and won a championship in the Swiss National League.
-During these years, he spent time as a player-coach for the Switzerland men's national ice hockey team, and the Austria men's national ice hockey team.
+Moving to Switzerland for the 1963–64 season, Holmes was a player-coach for EHC Visp and won the Swiss Cup.
+Playing for EC Kitzbühel in Austria in the next season, he was the most valuable player at the 1965 Spengler Cup.
+His subsequent teams included HC La Chaux-de-Fonds in France, then EV Zug and HC Ambrì-Piotta in Switzerland.
+During these years, he was also a player-coach for the Switzerland men's national team, and the Austria men's national team.

-Holmes returned to Canada again, and played senior hockey in Morrisburg during the 1966–67 season.
-He then joined the Canada men's national ice hockey team, when it was divided into western and eastern branches.
-Holmes played for head Jack Bownass, and was named captain of the Eastern National Team.
-He played three season for the Eastern National team from 1967 to 1970, but did not play in the 1968 Winter Olympics due to a knee injury, and later graduated from Carleton University with a degree in history.
+Playing senior hockey in Morrisburg, Ontario, during the 1966–67 season, Holmes joined the Canada men's national team when it was divided into western and eastern branches in 1967.
+Playing for coach Jack Bownass, Holmes was named captain of the Eastern national team.
+In the 1967–68 season, the Eastern national team played in the Quebec Senior Hockey League to prepare for the 1968 Winter Olympics, but Holmes missed the Olympics with a hip injury.
+His tenure with the national team ended following the 1969 World Championships in Stockholm where Canada placed fourth.

-Holmes also played senior ice hockey for the Ottawa Nationals during the 1968–69 season, and his final year as a player was the 1969–70 season, playing for the Rochester Junior Americans, and the Syracuse Stars.
-Holmes was head coach of the Switzerland men's national ice hockey team at the 1972 World Ice Hockey Championships, and the 1972 Winter Olympics.
-He returned to Canada and coached the Ottawa M and W Rangers team in the Central Canada Hockey League during the 1972–73 season, which included future International Ice Hockey Federation medical officer, Mark Aubry.
+Holmes played for the Ottawa Nationals during the 1968–69 season, and briefly for the Rochester Junior Americans and Syracuse Stars in the 1969–70 season.
+Playing two seasons for the Carleton Ravens from 1969 to 1971, he was captain of the 1971 Ontario-Quebec Athletic Association eastern division champions, was named a league all-star, and graduated from Carleton University with a Bachelor of Arts in history.
+During the 1971–72 and 1973–74 seasons, he was a player-coach in the Swiss National League, and head coach of Switzerland at the 1972 Winter Olympics and the 1972 World Championships.
+He led Switzerland to tenth place at the Olympics, and sixth place at the World Championships.
+In Canada, Holmes coached the Ottawa M and W Rangers team in the Central Canada Hockey League during the 1972–73 season, which included future IIHF medical officer Mark Aubry.
 The Rangers finished the season with 30 wins and 5 ties, in 55 games played.

 Hockey Canada

-Holmes was recruited by Doug Fisher and Lou Lefaive while he was coaching Switzerland at the 1972 World Ice Hockey Championships, to become a full-time employee for Hockey Canada.
-He began working for Hockey Canada in April 1974, and said its purpose was to "beat the Russians".
-He served as the technical director from 1974 to 1980, and summarized his work with Hockey Canada as being a project coordinator, administrator, and scouting Team Canada players for the Ice Hockey World Championships, and the 1980 Winter Olympics.
+Holmes was recruited by Doug Fisher and Lou Lefaive while in Switzerland in 1972, to work full-time at for Hockey Canada.
+Beginning with Hockey Canada in 1974, he felt its purpose was to "beat the Russians".
+He was the technical director from 1974 to 1980, and summarized his work as being a project coordinator, administrator, and scout Canadian players for the Ice Hockey World Championships and the 1980 Winter Olympics.
+During this time, he also supported Chinese players seeking experience in Canada.